aj96/Binary_Search_Tree/README.md

 Assuming you already have Rust installed...

 Open an empty directory in your computer.
-Run the command:
+Run the commands:

 $ cargo new Binary_Search_Tree --bin

 $ cd Binary_Search_Tree

 Put the main.rs and lib.rs of this repository into the src folder of Binary_Search_Tree.
 Then run the command: